 If you are a mirliton lover, this recipe is for you.
 If you've been wanting to try mirliton, this is a great recipe to start with.
-Only 5 ingredients plus the spices really allow the mirliton’s unique flavor to stand out.
+Only 5 ingredients plus the spices allow the mirliton’s unique flavor to stand out.
 Mirliton’s mild flavor is great for enhancing or reflecting the flavor of other ingredients, but this mirliton recipe allows the true mirliton flavor to stand on its own.
-Check out Grammy’s Mirliton Casserole with Shrimp, a combination of outstanding flavor and family tradition in a simple, no-angst recipe.
+Check out Grammie’s Mirliton Casserole with Shrimp, a combination of outstanding flavor and family tradition in a simple, no-angst recipe.
 It’s outstanding with any meal but perfect for a holiday feast.

 If you want to just skip to the recipe, click the "Jump To Recipe" button above or the Recipe link below and you’ll go right there without having to scroll through my article.